flaviogeuforbio/chestxray14-multilabel-classification/README.md

 - Primary metric: **mean ROC-AUC** over 14 classes
 - Achieved: **~0.72–0.73** on validation set (more detailed results below)

-#### Why ROC-AUC is not reliable for imbalanced data
+#### Why ROC-AUC is not fully informative
-ROC-AUC measures ranking (how often positives are scored above negatives) and does not guarantee calibrated probabilities or clean separation for a single threshold—especially under strong class imbalance and label noise.
+ROC-AUC measures ranking (how often positives are scored above negatives) and does not guarantee calibrated probabilities or clean separation for a single threshold, especially under strong class imbalance and label noise.

 #### Threshold calibration
 Raw probabilities are typically low and not directly usable with a fixed standard 0.5 threshold.